camoverride/camoverride-personal-blog/_posts/2021-02-21-hitchhiking-kurdistan.md

 ![The heavily vandalized tomb of the Median king Cyaxares]({{ site.url }}/assets/images/2021-02-21-hitchhiking-kurdistan/tomb_of_cyaxares.png)

 The road to Qyzqapan is narrow and almost completely untraveled.
 We were lucky enough to get a ride almost all the way there, and only had to walk about a half hour.
 We were equally lucky on the way back, when Hiwa, a Kurdish man from the UK who was home visiting family, gave us a ride.
-He took us to see some of the local tourist attractions: a lush valley packed with shrines, a panoramic pull-out on the side of the highway, and a few stops to introduce us to cousins.
+He took us to see some of the local tourist attractions: a lush valley packed with shrines, a panoramic pull-out on the side of the highway, and some stops to visit cousins.
 He insisted that we have lunch at his home.

 We were driven into a remote hamlet deep in the hills and chauffeured through trellises draped in grape vines to the family home.
 We met Hiwa's father, who sat crossed-legged next to us on the floor and joined us for tea as the meal was prepared.